Facebook content management controversies: Objectification of women

-Violation of Palestinian Human Rights
+Violation of Palestinian human rights

-According to the study commissioned by Meta and carried out by Business for Social Responsibility (BSR), Facebook and Instagram’s policies during Israeli attacks on Gaza Strip in 2021 harmed the fundamental human rights of Palestinians.
+According to the study commissioned by Meta and carried out by Business for Social Responsibility (BSR), Facebook and Instagram's policies during Israeli attacks on the Gaza Strip in 2021 harmed the fundamental human rights of Palestinians.
 The social media giant had denied Palestinian users their freedom of expression by erroneously removing their content.
-BSR’s report is yet another indictment of the company’s ability to police its global public square and to balance freedom of expression against the potential for harm in a tense international context.
+BSR's report is yet another indictment of the company's ability to police its global public square and to balance freedom of expression against the potential for harm in a tense international context.

-Anti-Semitism
+Antisemitism

-Facebook has been suspected of having a double standard when it comes to pages and posts regarding the Arab–Israeli conflict.
-When it comes to alleged incitement, Facebook has been accused of being unfair, removing only posts and pages that attack Palestinians, while turning a blind eye to similar posts that are violently antisemitic.
-The NGO Shurat Hadin-Israel Law Center conducted an experiment over the incitement issue, which sought to expose what it viewed as double standards regarding anti-Israel sentiment vis-a-vis the simultaneous launch of two Facebook pages: "Stop Palestinians" and "Stop Israel".
-Following the launch of the two nearly identical pages, the NGO posted hateful content simultaneously on both pages.
-Next, Shurat Hadin reported both faux-incitement pages to Facebook to see which, if either, would be removed.
-According to them, despite featuring nearly identical content, only one was removed from the online platform.
-They said the page inciting against Palestinians was closed by Facebook (on the same day that it was reported) for "containing credible threat of violence" which "violated our [Facebook's] community standards", but not the page inciting against Israelis.
-Shurat Hadin said that Facebook claimed that this page was "not in violation of Facebook's rules".
-Shurat Hadin's staged anti-Israel group "Stop Israel" still remains active on Facebook.
-ProPublica stated in September 2017 that a website was able to target ads at Facebook users who were interested in "how to burn Jew" and "Jew hater".
+ProPublica investigated that advertisers were able to target ads at Facebook users who were interested in the categories "how to burn Jew" and "Jew hater".
 Facebook removed the categories and said it would try to stop them from appearing to potential advertisers.

 In March 2019, Facebook subsidiary Instagram declined to remove an anti-semitic image posted by right-wing conspiracy theorist Alex Jones, saying that it did not violate their community standards.